 This report has been prepared by the directors in accordance with the requirements of Section 414 of the Companies Act 2006.
 The Company's independent auditor is required by law to report on whether the information given in the Strategic Report is consistent with the financial statements.
-The auditor's report is set out on page 17.
+The auditor's report is set out on pages 24 to 25.